lyangmdrs/STM32F047VET6_studies/README.md

 ## [Stack Pointers](https://github.com/lyangmdrs/stack_pointers)

-Exercise on STM32F047VET6 to learn how to initialize the SP register either from PSM as from MSP
+Exercise on STM32F047VET6 to learn how to initialize the SP register either from PSP from MSP

 ## [Peripheral Interruption](https://github.com/lyangmdrs/peripheral_interrupt)